Georgia, NH latest states to ban TikTok from state computers - NewsBreak

 Andrew Isenhour, a spokesperson for Kemp, said guidelines to be issued by the Georgia Technology Authority later Thursday would include exceptions that would allow law enforcement agencies and prosecutors to access the platforms with special permission.

-The ban will not apply to Georgia public universities, Isenhour said.
-Many of which use TikTok to court potential new students and communicate with current students and athletic fans.
+But the ban would also apply to state colleges and universities, many of which use TikTok to court potential new students and communicate with current students and athletic fans.
+At least 20 public Georgia universities and four-year colleges appear to have TikTok accounts, although some have never posted.
+Valdosta State University, for example, appears to have eight separate accounts.

 The U.S. Senate passed a bill in 2020 to ban TikTok, but it never passed the House.
 Other bills to regulate or ban TikTok and other apps are also pending in Congress.
 The U.S. armed forces have prohibited the app on military devices.